Recover Deleted Files from Mac OS X with DiskDrill

 - Let DiskDrill recover the file(s) in question, which will appear in the specified directory as they are restored

 DiskDrill breaks recoverable files down into format types and it has simple search features for file types, specific names, file size, and deletion date.
-Use those search tools to quickly narrow down results.
+Use those search tools to quickly narrow down results, or navigate through the folders of items found in the Disk Drill application to be able to see which files are recoverable.
+You can even preview files to be certain they are what you are looking to recover before buying the full version.

 By the way, if you or any other user erased the free space on the drive in question, you may be out of luck.
 Likewise, drives protected with FileVault encryption may have significantly more challenges when attempting to recover deleted files.